platonic-io/property-based-testing-stateful-systems/docs/Part02ConcurrentSMTesting.md

 Note that the execution of some commands overlap in time, this is what’s meant by concurrent.

 One such concurrent history can different interleavings, depending on when exactly the effect of the commands happen.
-Here are two possilbe interleavings, where the red cross symbolises when the effect happend.
+Here are two possible interleavings, where the red cross symbolises when the effect happend.

 The first corresponds to the sequential history `< incr 1, get, incr 2, get >`: